Criedor/wdys_api/README.md

               or
               "errorcode": "No projects found."
               or
-              langs*, projects**                             // *a collection of all defined langs for translation
+              languages*, userprojects**                             // *a collection of all defined langs for translation
                                                              // ** a set of all existing projects the user owns

 #### "/projects/create" -> Creates a new project for a user